 Agenda & memos for our most recent Quarterly Meeting of the Board of Directors.

-Public forum will highlight ongoing efforts to enhance snowfall, boost mountain snowpack.
+Public forum on Friday, May 24 will highlight ongoing efforts to enhance snowfall

-Aspen, CO – Several national snow science experts will present detailed information as part of a public cloud-seeding workshop this Thursday, March 14, from 12:15 to 4:00pm at the Pitkin County Board of Commissioners office (530 E. Main Street) in Aspen.
+ASPEN, CO – Regional snow science experts will host a public cloud-seeding brown-bag lunch workshop on Friday, May 24, 2019, from noon to 4:30 p.m. at the Pitkin County Board of Commissioners office (530 E. Main Street) in Aspen.
+Lunch is at noon; program starts at 1 p.m.

-Thursday’s workshop will provide educational information on longstanding cloud seeding operations in the Rockies and proposals to expand the practice as a component of drought planning efforts in the Upper Colorado River Basin.
-Specific topics of discussion will include public and ecological safety, augmentation of local and regional Colorado River water supplies, and common misconceptions of snowfall enhancement.
+Friday’s workshop will provide educational information on longstanding cloud-seeding operations in the central Rockies and recent proposals to expand the practice as a component of drought planning efforts in the Upper Colorado River Basin.
+Specific topics of discussion will include public and ecological safety, increasing local and regional Colorado River water supplies, and the economics of snowfall enhancement. -More-

 WESTMINSTER — Colorado officials and regional water managers are poised to start working together on a plan to reduce water use in Colorado, mainly by paying willing irrigators to fallow hay fields, in order to bolster falling water levels in Lake Powell and guard against a compact call on the Colorado River system.